KeyboardKit/website/pages/about/terminology.md

 permalink: /terminology
 redirect_from: /about/terminology

-hero-icon: /assets/heros/icon.png
+hero:
-hero-title: Terminology
+  icon: /assets/heros/icon.png
-hero-description: Custom Keyboard Concepts
+  icon-class: plain

-description: This page describes custom iOS keyboard terminology
+description: This page describes some common terminology that is involved with custom iOS keyboard.

 sponsor: https://github.com/sponsors/danielsaidi